-The penisula currently known as San Francisco has had many names, and based on the number of indigenous tribes living in the area before the Spanish arrived, many more than I’ll be able to report.
-Its been know and Yerba Buena and San Francisco, and, most tellingly for its power as a incubator of creativity and innovation, the Chinese called it “The City of Gold”.
+The peninsula currently known as San Francisco has had many names, and based on the number of indigenous tribes living in the area before the Spanish arrived, many more than I’ll be able to report.
+It’s been known as Yerba Buena and San Francisco, and, most tellingly, for its power as an incubator of creativity and innovation, the Chinese called it “The City of Gold.”

 The California that enlivens the pages of history books and the California that we know still today has been built on the idea of pursuing one’s dreams, finding one’s fortune, and being both creative and innovative to do so.
 The gold that was discovered and gave rise to the Gold Rush of 1849 is still alive and well today.
-Though it many not manifest itself in shining nuggets emerging from the silts of the Yuba or American Fork rivers, the energy of gold continues to flow down from the magnificent Sierra Nevada mountains, gather in the Sacramento and San Joaquin Rivers, pass through the Carquinez Strait, face the gate keeper of Mt Tamalpais, pool in the San Francisco Bay itself, then pass by that mythic city on the shoreline of The Golden Gate on it’s way to rejoin the largest body of water on the planet.
+Though it may not manifest itself in shining nuggets emerging from the silts of the Yuba or American Fork Rivers, the energy of gold continues to flow down from the magnificent Sierra Nevada mountains, gather in the Sacramento and San Joaquin Rivers, pass through the Carquinez Strait, face the gatekeeper of Mt.
+Tamalpais, pool in the San Francisco Bay itself, then pass by that mythic city on the shoreline of The Golden Gate on it’s way to rejoin the largest body of water on the planet.

-The Golden Gate and The City of Gold on its shores, when framed in these quality of gold become something entirely different that simply just a gap in the landscape.
-It becomes the Bay Area’s the final point of the manifest realm and the opening through which the qualities of accommodation, flow, endurance, and luminosity are allowed in to pass.
-In other words, the City of Gold and the Golden Gate define the Bay Area’s door between the the Divine Ground and the phenomenal world.
-Simply by looking at then, a gap is inserted in our own minds; an empty space that allows the possibility of experiencing the world free from the confines of habitual thought patterns.
+The Golden Gate and The City of Gold on its shores, when framed in the quality of gold become something entirely different than simply just a gap in the landscape.
+It becomes the Bay Area’s final point of the manifest realm and the opening through which the qualities of accommodation, flow, endurance, and luminosity are allowed to pass.
+In other words, the City of Gold and the Golden Gate symbolize the Bay Area’s door between the Divine Ground and the phenomenal world.
+Simply by looking at them, a gap is inserted in our own minds; an empty space that allows the possibility of experiencing the world free from the confines of habitual thought patterns.

-This week I will be camping 1 mile from the eastern border of King’s Canyon, in the headwaters of Kings Canyon and, by extension, the beginning of the great watershed of that feed San Francisco and The Golden Gate their energetic power.
-For 7 days and 6 nights I will be looking at the magestic peaks pictured in this post, Padmasambhava Peak on the right and Vajrayogini, a feminine anti-mountain, the V-shaped ridge gathering the heavens on the left.
-From this astounding unification of masculine and feminine energies captured in the landscape, I will ask, as I always do, for the well being of my wife and daughter, my friends and family, and that all being enjoy happiness and the roots of happiness.
+This week I will be camping one mile from the eastern border of King’s Canyon, in the headwaters of Kings Canyon and, by extension, the beginning of the great watershed that feed San Francisco and The Golden Gate their energetic power.
+For seven days and six nights I will be looking at the majestic peaks pictured in this post, Padmasambhava Peak on the right and Vajrayogini, a feminine anti-mountain, the V-shaped ridge gathering the heavens on the left.
+From this astounding unification of masculine and feminine energies captured in the landscape, I will ask, as I always do, for the well being of my wife and daughter, my friends and family, and that all beings enjoy happiness and the roots of happiness.